Mansiv-Alam/TestWebsite/README.md

 # TestWebsite
-Just making a website with html and css
+A static front-end website developed using HTML and CSS to practice web design fundamentals.